Blog

 Sources & methodology

-• YouTube Help states that full YPP ad revenue eligibility can be reached with 1,000 subscribers plus either 4,000 valid public watch hours in 12 months or 10 million valid public Shorts views in 90 days: https://support.google.com/youtube/answer/72851
+• YouTube Help states that the full Shorts ad revenue path can be reached with 1,000 subscribers plus 10 million qualified Shorts views from public Shorts in 90 days, or the qualified long-form watch-hour path: https://support.google.com/youtube/answer/72851?hl=en

-• YouTube Help explains that Shorts Feed ad revenue is pooled, allocated by eligible engaged views, and paid to monetizing creators at 45% of their allocation through the Shorts Monetization Module: https://support.google.com/youtube/answer/12504220
+• YouTube Help explains that Shorts Feed ad revenue is pooled, allocated through the Creator Pool by eligible engaged views and music usage, and paid to monetizing creators at 45% of their allocation through the Shorts Monetization Module: https://support.google.com/youtube/answer/12504220?hl=en